bluescan/tacent/README.md

 __Example: Command Line Parsing__

-With tCommand you specify which options and parameters you care about only in the cpp file you are working in.
+With tCmdLine you specify which options and parameters you care about only in the cpp file you are working in.
 Tacent can parse the parameters, options, and flags.

 ```
 mycopy.exe -R --overwrite fileA.txt -pat fileB.txt --log log.txt